 New York Times and USA Today bestselling author Mary Burton enjoys hunting serial killers.
 She’s tracked them down in her hometown of Richmond, Old Town Alexandria, Austin and Nashville in books that have brought her acclaim and a loyal readership.
 Her contemporary romantic thrillers have been compared to the works of Steig Larson*, Lisa Gardner**, and Lisa Jackson***.

 Research is key to Mary’s writing.
 She never tires of learning more about forensics and police procedures and doesn’t hesitate to take a hands-on approach, whether it means interviews with law enforcement personnel, forensic seminars or lessons at the firing range.
-A graduate of the Richmond FBI Citizen’s Academy and Virginia’s Henrico County Citizens Police Academy, she has attended Sisters in Crime’s Forensic University and participates annually in the nationally recognized Writers Police Academy, where the curriculum has includes everything from undercover work, autopsy procedures, and evidence collection to theories of why people kill.
+A graduate of the Richmond FBI Citizen’s Academy and Virginia’s Henrico County Citizens Police Academy, she has attended Sisters in Crime’s Forensic University and participates annually in the nationally recognized Writers Police Academy, where the curriculum has included everything from undercover work, autopsy procedures, and evidence collection to theories of why people kill.

 The author of twenty-six published novels and five novellas, Mary is a member of International Thriller Writers, Mystery Writers of America, Romance Writers of America, and Sisters in Crime.
 She is also known for her highly regarded “Unraveling Romantic Suspense” workshop and her day-long program “Writing Your Book…The First Step.”

 A Richmond native with family roots as deep as the nation’s, Mary has made her home there for most of her life.
 She worked in marketing before committing to write full time.
 Her first manuscript, a romance, was published in 2000.